faceless128/weather-dashboard/README.md

 # Weather Dashboard
 ## A simple weather checking application

-Quickly track importan aspects of the weather at a glance.
+Quickly track important aspects of the weather at a glance.

 ## Features